codebytes/sre-devops-platform-eng/slides/Slides.md

 - **Collaboration & Automation:** Central to all disciplines.
 - **Continuous Improvement:** Better processes and tools.
 - **End-to-end Responsibility:** From code to operation.

+---

+**SRE, DevOps, and Platform Engineering: Disentangling the Trio**

+---

+**Introduction**

+In the ever-evolving landscape of software engineering, terms like SRE, DevOps, and Platform Engineering have become increasingly popular.
+But what do they mean, and how do they differ?
+Let’s delve into these disciplines and shed light on their distinctions.

+---

+**DevOps**

+**Origin:** Coined from merging ‘Development’ and ‘Operations’, DevOps is a cultural shift that promotes collaboration between these two traditionally siloed teams.

+**Key Features:**
+- **CI/CD:** Continuous Integration and Continuous Deployment allow for quick code integrations and releases.
+- **Infrastructure as Code (IaC):** Automation of infrastructure tasks.
+- **Feedback Loops:** Quick detection and resolution of issues.

+**Objective:** Streamline the process from code development to deployment, ensuring faster release cycles and better product quality.

+---

+**Platform Engineering**

+**Origin:** As companies scaled and sought to manage their infrastructure more efficiently, the discipline of platform engineering emerged.

+**Key Features:**
+- **Self-service Platforms:** Tools that allow developers to deploy, manage, and scale applications.
+- **Abstract Complexity:** Providing simpler interfaces to developers by hiding underlying complexities.
+- **Containerization and Orchestration:** Use of containers for application deployment and orchestration tools like Kubernetes to manage them.

+**Objective:** Create robust platforms that allow for scalable, efficient deployment and management of applications and services.

+---

+**SRE vs. DevOps vs. Platform Engineering: The Overlap**

+While the three disciplines have distinct objectives, there is a significant overlap.
+For instance, automation is a common theme across all three.
+SRE and DevOps both focus on improving the release cycle, while Platform Engineering provides the tools to achieve this.

+---

+**Conclusion**

+In essence, SRE, DevOps, and Platform Engineering are disciplines that, while distinct, work hand-in-hand.
+SRE ensures reliability, DevOps promotes collaboration and streamlining, and Platform Engineering provides the tools and platforms necessary to achieve both.
+Understanding their nuances allows for better implementation and synergy among teams.